Open topic with navigation

-See Requesting a certificate for instructions on creating a certificate request file and sending it to a public certificate authority (CA).
+See Requesting a certificate from a certificate authority for instructions on creating a certificate request file and sending it to a public certificate authority (CA).
 The CA will then send back a certificate file.
-You may decide that you do not need a public certificate since xfServer is a proprietary format used on a local server, in which case the generation of a local CA with self‑signed certificates may suffice.
-See Testing your HTTPS setup locally for steps on how to create the file.
+You may decide that you do not need a public certificate since xfServer is a proprietary format used on a local server, in which case the generation of a local CA with self-signed certificates may suffice.
+See Creating a local certificate authority for steps on how to create the file.

 |4.||Install and configure OpenSSL on the client machines.|

 |5.||Start rsynd with the -encrypt option (/ENCRYPT on OpenVMS) and specify master encryption if desired.
 (The default is slave.)
 Specify a non-default certificate filename, cipher level, and security compliance level if desired.
 See rsynd program for detailed syntax and examples.|

 Or, on Windows, start rsynd from the Synergy Configuration Program and select the Enable encryption option, and then specify the cipher level, certificate file, and security compliance level.
 See Modifying the SynSrv xfServer service.

 If you are running xfServer in non-secure mode (-n or /NOSECURE) with encryption enabled, you must specify a default user account (-u or /DEFAULT_USER).

 To verify that a channel is encrypted, use the SLE (Socket Level Encryption) option to the GETFA routine; it returns 1 or 0.

 To see the specific cipher and protocol being used, use the SLC (Socket Level Cipher) option to the GETFA routine; it returns a string identifying the cipher and protocol.
 For example,